Raja Kecil: Rule over Johor (1718–1722)

-In February 1718, Raja Kecil and his followers attacked Johor, which had been under the leadership of the Bendahara Sultan following the murder of Sultan Mahmud Syah II.
+In February 1718, Raja Kecil and his followers attacked Johor, which had been under the leadership of the former Bendahara, Sultan Abdul Jalil Shah IV following the murder of Sultan Mahmud Shah II.
 His forces captured the capital on 1 March 1718 and he became the ruler of Johor.
-His actions after this victory created doubt in the veracity of his origin myth, however, as Raja Kecil immediately retreated to eastern Sumatra, re-appointed the Bendahara to the position he held prior to 1699, and married one of his daughters, Tengku Kamariah.
+His actions after this victory created doubt in the veracity of his origin myth, however, as Raja Kecil immediately retreated to eastern Sumatra, re-appointed Abdul Jalil Shah IV as the Bendahara and married one of his daughters, Tengku Kamariah.

 Raja Kecil had particular problems maintaining the loyalty of his Orang Laut followers, who had played a key role in the defeat of Johor due to their loyalty to the earlier sultans and were key to controlling sea lanes and navigation in the region.
 Chaos and uncertainty reigned in Johor for the next four years, as Raja Kecil attempted to consolidate his power in eastern Sumatra, appeal to the many different ethnic groups in the region, and prevent the return of the Bendahara to a position of real authority.
-This resulted in Raja Kecil moving between eastern Sumatra and Johor frequently, while he vacillated between supporting and threatening the Bendahara family, until they fled to Pahang.
+This resulted in Raja Kecil moving between eastern Sumatra and Johor frequently, while he alternated between supporting and threatening the Bendahara family, until they fled to Pahang.

 Finally, he order the assassination of the Bendahara.
 To counter any further threats from Raja Kecil, the sons of the murdered Bendahara came to an agreement with Bugis mercenaries to share power in exchange for protection.
 This was the origin of the modern Johor-Riau-Lingga Sultanate.
-Having lost the support of Orang Laut followers, and under pressure from Bugis mercenaries, Raja Kecil abandoned Johor.
+Having lost the support of his Orang Laut followers, and under pressure from Bugis mercenaries, Raja Kecil abandoned Johor.

 The Siak Sultanate (1722–1746)

 Raja Kecil returned to eastern Sumatra and established the Siak Sultanate at Buantan in 1722.
 As he consolidated power over eastern Sumatra, he continued to participate in battles against the Bugis and attacks on Johor for the next decade.
-Along the Siak River, Raja Kecil developed a state that controlled numerous important trade routes between the Melaka Straits and the various rivers into the resource-rich Minangkabau interior of Sumatra, which served as a foundation for the future prosperity of the sultanate.
+Along the Siak River, Raja Kecil developed a state that controlled numerous important trade routes between the Strait of Malacca and the various rivers into the resource-rich Minangkabau interior of Sumatra, which served as a foundation for the future prosperity of the sultanate.

 The death of Tengku Kamariah in the late 1730s, according to traditional texts from the region, led Raja Kecil to suffer incapacitating melancholia.
 No longer willing to oversee the affairs of state, Raja Kecil allowed his advisory council, known as the Four Penghulu and consisting of his elite supporters, to choose which of his sons would become the ruler of Siak.
 They chose Raja Mahmud, who officially became Sultan Muhammad Abdul Jalil Jalaluddin Shah following his father's death in 1746, although he ruled the state for at least five years prior to his formal elevation to the throne.
-Under these circumstances, the other son, Raja Alam fled to the Melaka Straits to gather followers in a series of attempts to counter his brother, a pattern that would haunt Siak leadership for decades.
+Under these circumstances, the other son, Raja Alam fled to the Strait of Malacca to gather followers in a series of attempts to counter his brother, a pattern that would haunt Siak leadership for decades.